 Actually, you should have just stumbled over something ... why does the third red ball occupy storage space, although two identical red balls have already been used in the image?

-This is due to the fact that the specification of the PNG has a sliding window of 32 kB for performance reasons.
+This is due to the fact that PNG internally uses the deflate algorithm developed by Phil Katz in 1996, which uses a sliding window of 32 kB due to low memory capacities at that time.
 This means that only the previous approx. 32,000 characters are checked for reccuring sequences.
 Thus, if the distance between two objects is too great, it will no longer be recognized that both objects are equal, and thus each object is saved individually.

 I can show you this by building a bridge and by coloring the ball between the second and third ball also in red.